 Does the agency issue clearances when the seller has a payment plan in place?
 In some states, a tax clearance might not mean that the seller has no unpaid taxes, but rather that the seller has arranged a payment plan to pay the taxes.
 It's important to understand your rights if the seller doesn't live up to the payment plan in the future.

 A lien allows a creditor to legally take a borrower's property or assets if a loan that is secured by property goes unpaid.
 The lien "sticks" to the property, no matter who owns it.
 To avoid the specter of losing your newly acquired property to the seller's lender, make sure that the assets you are acquiring are not subject to any liens.

-In most cases, you can do a Uniform Commercial Code (UCC) public search on the website of the Secretary of State to determine if someone has placed a lien against the property you are purchasing.
-This gives you notice of what secured debt you'll be acquiring (if any) related to the business's equipment, inventory, and other items.
-You will want to do this whether you are buying the business in an asset purchase (where you own the property of the business) or a stock purchase (where you own the business entity and the entity owns the property.)
+In most cases, you can do a Uniform Commercial Code (UCC) public search on the website of the secretary of state to determine if someone has placed a lien against the property you're purchasing.
+This search gives you notice of what secured debt you'll be acquiring (if any) related to the business's equipment, inventory, and other items.
+You'll want to do this whether you're buying the business in an asset purchase (where you own the property of the business) or a stock purchase (where you own the business entity and the entity owns the property.)

 It's also a good idea to investigate other kinds of business debt, such as guarantees and other private contractual obligations.

 |Alaska||Department of Labor and Workforce Development||Tax Clearance Certificate, Instruction Sheet|

 |Arkansas||Department of Finance and Administration Office of Excise Tax Administration||Certificate of Tax Standing|

 |California||Department of Tax and Fee Administration;||Certificate of Tax Clearance|

 |Connecticut||Department of Revenue Services||Tax Clearance Certificate, Instruction Sheet|